(gratuities, bahşiş in Turkish) are generally modest in

 per bag.
 Housekeeping staff are hard-working and deserving of your generosity.
 In moderately-priced hotels, TL5 or 7 per day is well-deserved and greatly appreciated.

 In some hotel breakfast rooms, restaurants, and/or at the reception desk you may see a Tip Box.
-This is the appropriate place to exprss tour thanks to waitstaff.
+This is the appropriate place to express your appreciation to waitstaff for good service.

 tips (5% or so) are not necessary,